xtracdev/xavi/docs/datadogmon.md

 To configure Xavi for statsd and expvar monitoring, set the following environment variables:

 * XAVI_DDHOST - Set the hostname in the DataDog statsd interface.
 Analog to hostname in datadog.conf.
+Note the the value in datadog.conf does not get overridden if a different value is set in XAVI_DDHOST.
 * XAVI_STATSD_NAMESPACE - String prepended to metric names emitted from Xavi.
 * XAVI_USE_DATADOG_STATSD - set to 1 when sending statsd data to DataDog
 * XAVI_STATSD_ADDRESS - set to the hostname:port of the statsd agent.
 If using DataDog statsd, the port component